GAIN INSTANT ACCESS TO MY LIBRARY OF FREE PRINTABLES

 For many of us was the time flexibility around the kids, a creative outlet that can bring us some side money.
-You see for most of us Etsy is a way to create some money from our passions.
+You see for most of us Etsy is a way to create an income from our passions.
+Our hobby gets validated when somebody buys something that you created and leaves you a positive feedback.
 But soon after you start you realise that it takes a lot more time and effort to get it off the ground and your lovely items aren’t getting in front of many eyes.

 Once I realised that I had a massive weight off my shoulders, and I could get to work in the right direction rather than frantically worry about everything and making useless changes that weren’t bringing me any results.

 Was the month when my shop went from making $0 to $440.73 (£344) and five months later I was making over $6900 (£5400).

 That was last year.